mrcos-mrtinelli/data-engineering-zoomcamp-project/README.md

 # Problem

-While the raw data is freely available to the publice, visualizing the data is not.
+While the raw data is freely available to the public, visualizing the data is not.
 Addtionally, the data is only exportable as a whole by navigating to their website.
 If you want to download the data via API, this has to be done in chunks.

 This project's aim is to:
 1. Provide a quick visualization for the Listing of Active Businesses